-- Develop and implement route-based programming across forced migration pathways to provide timely, inclusive and culturally sensitive assistance to women. - Extend provision of mobile health services-free of charge and with interpreters where necessary-to ensure critical assistance to women on the move. - Ensure gender-balanced composition of humanitarian teams to enable women and girls to share their experiences with female support staff and/or interpreters. - Address wider structures affecting access and quality of humanitarian aid, such as racism, sexism, xenophobia and other forms of exclusion and oppression, through continued advocacy and humanitarian diplomacy. - Develop targeted interventions to the most disadvantaged groups, providing specialist support based on the analysis of intersecting needs, heightened vulnerability and resilience. - Develop and foster communities of practice among staff working with displaced women to facilitate knowledge-sharing, best practices, and lessons learned. - Consult women and girls in meaningful ways to build on their existing coping and protection mechanisms and to support their well-being.
+- Develop and implement route-based programming across forced migration pathways to provide timely, inclusive and culturally sensitive assistance to women. - Extend provision of mobile health services-free of charge and with interpreters where necessary-to ensure critical assistance to women on the move. - Ensure gender-balanced composition of humanitarian teams to enable women and girls to share their experiences with female support staff and/or interpreters. - Address wider structures affecting access and quality of humanitarian aid, such as racism, sexism, xenophobia and other forms of exclusion and oppression, through continued advocacy and humanitarian diplomacy. - Develop targeted interventions for the most disadvantaged groups, providing specialist support based on the analysis of intersecting needs, vulnerability and resilience. - Consult women and girls in meaningful ways to build on their existing coping and protection mechanisms and to support their well-being.